yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

         - Call Save Trunk File option....
 Immediately flushes all in memory changes to disk, including your dataset (rather than wait for restart)
         - DEMOTE your Primary Sync dataset/node back to a Secondary Node
         - Force a refresh/PUSH of your local dataset to Sync.
 Push new Sync data (and rebuild remote copies).
 Use carefully!
         - Force disable/turn Sync OFF (This just sets your Sync method to None - all other settings are preserved.
-You can turn it back on again)
+You can turn it back on again) >> 2022.5 onwards
         - Force reset Sync settings (This resets all Sync settings, changes your Sync ID, and turns Sync off.
 You can then re-enable it for a fresh Sync)
         - Toggle Sync Downloading of Attachments (Normally this defaults to ON; Change to OFF to prevent attachments downloading via Sync)
         - Repair migrated Dropbox location 'alias' (MacOS only) (Attempts to (re)create the missing file system alias that points to new location)